 I have mentioned the Law of Attraction in a few past blogs.
 It says that you attract into your life what you focus on the most.
 Let’s look at the definition of compassion from Merriam-Webster.

 Compassion: sympathetic consciousness of others’ distress together with a desire to alleviate it

 - He felt compassion for the lost child.

 - She had the compassion to offer help when it was needed most.

 I like to study and examine successful people.
-One of the qualities that I have found is that people who consistently show compassion to others really apply the Law of Attraction to their lives.
+One of the qualities that I have found is that people who consistently show compassion to others apply the Law of Attraction to their lives.
 If you think about it, getting a referral is all about compassion.
-Referrals can come from a client, vendor, family, friend, networking group etc. It is up to you to attract them.
-I believe compassion, the ability to help another person, is a key to success.
+Referrals can come from a client, vendor, family, friend, networking group, etc. It is up to you to attract them.
+I believe compassion, the ability to help another person, is the key to success.
 Possibly one of the biggest keys.
 Let me share a few recent examples where I feel that I have shown compassion.
 A few weeks ago two of my clients stopped by the office.
 I was the only one there at the time.
-I really did not have time to help them because I was up to my ears in projects, but I put the projects on hold and spent a good amount of time talking and working with them.
-That time spent has already attracted two new referrals and I did not even ask.
+I did not have time to help them because I was up to my ears in projects, but I put the plans on hold and spent a reasonable amount of time talking and working with them.
+That time spent has already attracted two new referrals, and I did not even ask.
 A friend recently opened an art store.
 I knew they were struggling so I prepaid for $1000.00 worth of classes for one of my children.
-Another friend of mine owns a gym and mentioned he needed some gymnastic rings.
+Another friend of mine owned a gym and mentioned he needed some gymnastic rings.
 I got them for him.
 Some business associates of mine needed a solution for a problem that I had already solved, so I gave it to them.
-As you can see, some of the items are pretty big and some are pretty small.
+As you can see, some of the items are pretty big, and some are pretty small.
 Big or small does not matter.
 What matters is showing compassion in any way you can.